linode/docs/docs/security/firewalls/control-network-traffic-with-firewalld.md

 # Advanced configuration with Rich Rules

-Services and ports are fine for basic configuration, but may be too limiting for advanced scenario.
-Use Rich Rules to have more control.
-Rich rules syntax is extensive, and is documented in man page **firewalld.richlanguage(5)** (`man firewalld.richlanguage`).
-We will see here most common use cases.
+Services and ports are fine for basic configuration, but may be too limiting for advanced scenarios.
+Use Rich Rules to gain more control.
+Rich rules syntax is extensive, and fully documented on the man page **firewalld.richlanguage(5)** (`man firewalld.richlanguage`).
+Following are the most common use cases.

 Use `--add-rich-rule`, `--list-rich-rules` and `--remove-rich-rule` with firewall-cmd command to manage them: